ABOUT US

 • Walter Parks

-• Mary Jean Comadena, Ex-Officio, President, Friends of the Mission Inn
+• Glenn Scalise, Ex-Officio, President, Friends of the Mission Inn

 • S. Sue Johnson, Emeritus Status